fermyon/developer/content/spin/v2/go-components.md

 Using TinyGo to compile components for Spin is currently required, as the [Go compiler doesn't currently have support for compiling to WASI](https://github.com/golang/go/issues/31105).

-> All examples from this page can be found in [the Spin repository on GitHub](https://github.com/fermyon/spin/tree/main/examples).
+> All examples from this page can be found in [the Spin Go SDK repository on GitHub](https://github.com/fermyon/spin-go-sdk/tree/main/examples).

 [**Want to go straight to the Spin SDK reference documentation?**  Find it here.](https://pkg.go.dev/github.com/fermyon/spin/sdk/go/v2)